lilydjwg/nvchecker/docs/usage.rst

 max_concurrency
   Max number of concurrent jobs.
 Default: 20.

+http_timeout
+  Time in seconds to wait for HTTP requests.
+Default: 20.

 keyfile
   Specify an ini config file containing key (token) information.
 This file should contain a ``keys`` table, mapping key names to key values.
 See